shivamdixit/shivamdixit.github.io/_posts/2016-05-02-null-humla-writeup.md

 share: true
 ---

 Last week I got a chance to attend my first Null HUMLA workshop.
-People who are not familiar with Null, it is a community of hackers who are willing to share knowledge and trying to make the world a more secure place.
+People who are not familiar with Null, it is a community of security enthusiasts who are willing to share knowledge and trying to make the world a more secure place.
 In this post, I'll share my experience with the workshop.

 ### Introduction